Electrical length: Antennas

 An important class of radio antenna is the thin element antenna in which the radiating elements are conductive wires or rods.
 These include monopole antennas and dipole antennas, as well as antennas based on them such as the whip antenna, T antenna, mast radiator, Yagi, log periodic, and turnstile antennas.
 These are resonant antennas, in which the radio frequency electric currents travel back and forth in the antenna conductors, reflecting from the ends.

 If the antenna rods are not too thick (have a large enough length to diameter ratio), the current along them is close to a sine wave, so the concept of electrical length also applies to these.
 The current is in the form of two oppositely directed sinusoidal traveling waves which reflect from the ends, which interfere to form standing waves.
 The electrical length of an antenna, like a transmission line, is its length in wavelengths of the current on the antenna at the operating frequency.
 An antenna's resonant frequency, radiation pattern, and driving point impedance depend not on its physical length but on its electrical length.
 A thin antenna element is resonant at frequencies at which the standing current wave has a node (zero) at the ends (and in monopoles an antinode (maximum) at the ground plane).
-A dipole antenna is resonant at frequencies at which it's electrical length is a half wavelength ($\lambda/2, \phi = 180^\circ \;\text{or}\; \pi \;\text{radians}$) or a multiple of it.
+A dipole antenna is resonant at frequencies at which its electrical length is a half wavelength ($\lambda/2, \phi = 180^\circ \;\text{or}\; \pi \;\text{radians}$) or a multiple of it.
 A monopole antenna is resonant at frequencies at which its electrical length is a quarter wavelength ($\lambda/4, \phi = 90^\circ \;\text{or}\; \pi/2 \;\text{radians}$) or a multiple of it.

 Resonant frequency is important because at frequencies at which the antenna is resonant the input impedance it presents to its feedline is purely resistive.
 If the resistance of the antenna is matched to the characteristic resistance of the feedline, it absorbs all the power supplied to it, while at other frequencies it has reactance and reflects some power back down the line toward the transmitter, causing standing waves (high SWR) on the feedline.
 Since only a portion of the power is radiated this causes inefficiency, and can possibly overheat the line or transmitter.
-Therefore transmitting antennas are usually designed to be resonant at the transmitting frequency; and if they cannot be made the right length they are electrically lengthened or shortened to be resonant (see below).
+Therefore, transmitting antennas are usually designed to be resonant at the transmitting frequency; and if they cannot be made the right length they are electrically lengthened or shortened to be resonant (see below).